AppsClub-ENSAA/Development-Cell/githubCourse/session1/courseContent.md

     - Talk about the workflow, and explain why stage is important
     - git init, git add files, git commit -m "message"
     - git log
+    - Challenge2: Do the same workflow
     - Talk about git add .
-    - Challenge2: Do the same workflow
-    - Challenge3: Tweak it a bit
+    - Challenge3: Tweak it a bit and talk about how to divide commits

 => Talk about branches:
+    -> what problem do branches solve
     -> Demonstrate the workflow and show them how the main branch is not touched -> challenge4: The same workflow
     -> talk about merge